For Digital Nomads

 Yes — you can earn credits by hosting in a spare room, a long-term rental (if your lease allows guests) or by gifting/receiving credits from other members.
 You can also buy a starter pack if you want to travel before you host.
 Listing your primary home is the most common path, but it's not the only one.

-What's the digital nomad infrastructure like in Polish cities?
+What's the digital nomad infrastructure like in Poland's main cities?